 When you think about it, you would be hard-pressed to find a data-inspired creation of the digital age with more impact than GPS.
-Along with saving marriages from the strain of asking for directions and finding takeaway options for the hungry kids whining in the back seat, it helps farmers maximise their land, emergency responders reach those in need, shippers deliver supplies, and civil engineers lay out thoroughfares.
+Along with saving marriages from the strain of asking for directions and finding takeout options for the hungry kids whining in the back seat, it helps farmers maximize their land, 911 responders reach those in need, shippers deliver supplies and civil engineers lay out thoroughfares.

 You might ask, with tongue firmly planted in cheek, “Where would we be without GPS?”

 For Chief Procurement Officers, though, you need to map more than just your fastest route to the airport.
 You need to see around every corner to coordinate your increasingly complex global supply chain with accurate supplier data and advanced analytics.